pip-services/pip-services-docs/content/en/dart/rpc/connect/_index.md

 ### Classes

 #### [HttpConnectionResolver](http_connection_resolver)
-Helper class to retrieve connections for HTTP-based services and clients.
+Helper class used to retrieve connections for HTTP-based services and clients.

 In addition to regular functions of ConnectionResolver, this class is able to parse http://URIs and validate connection parameters before returning them.